-On October 29, 2020, CPV Towantic, LLC ("CPV Towantic"), among others, requested authorization for a transaction whereby CPV Group LP will indirectly acquire all of the indirect voting securities owned by GIP II CPV Intermediate Holdings Partnership, L.P., ("GIP II CPV").
+On December 17, 2020, the FERC authorized CPV Group LP to indirectly acquire all of the indirect voting securities owned by GIP II CPV Intermediate Holdings Partnership, L.P. ("GIP II CPV") in, among others, CPV Towantic, LLC ("CPV Towantic").
 Upon consummation, Clearway Power Marketing and GenConn Energy will no longer be CPV Related Persons.
-A FERC order approving the transaction on or before December 28, 2020 was requested.
-Comments on this application were due on or before November 19, 2020; none were filed.
-This application is pending before the FERC.
+Pursuant to the December 17 order, notice must be filed within 10 days of consummation of the transaction, which as of the date of this Report has not yet occurred.